Antonio Guido Filipazzi

 Antonio Guido Filipazzi (born 8 October 1963) is an Italian prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1992.
-He has been Apostolic Nuncio to Nigeria since 2017 and before that was Nuncio to Indonesia for six years.

 Biography

 He was born in Melzo, in the Province of Milan, on 8 October 1963 and grew up in Gessate.
 After completing his classical studies, he studied at the Genoa Section of Theological Faculty of Northern Italy, obtaining a bachelor's degree in theology in 1987.
 On 10 October 1987 he was ordained a priest of the Diocese of Genoa by Cardinal Giuseppe Siri.
 On 1 September 1989, he was incardinated into the Diocese of Ventimiglia-San Remo.

-He was parochial vicar of Cathedral of Santa Maria Assunta in Ventimiglia and taught canon law at the Episcopal Seminary "Pio XI" of Bordighera from 1989 to 1990.
+He was parochial vicar of the Cathedral of Santa Maria Assunta in Ventimiglia and taught canon law at the Episcopal Seminary "Pio XI" of Bordighera from 1989 to 1990.
 He then obtained his doctorate in canon law at the Pontifical University of the Holy Cross on 12 May 1992 and a diploma from the Pontifical Ecclesiastical Academy.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1992.
 His early assignments were in the nunciatures in Sri Lanka (1992 to 1995), Austria (1995 to 1998), and Germany (1998 to 2003), and then in Rome in the Section for Relations with States of the Secretariat of State from 2003 to 2011.

-He also taught canon law in the Seminary Redemptoris Mater of Berlin from 2002 to 2003 and was a member of the delegation of the Holy See to the Italian-Vatican Joint Commission, established to deepen the concordat profiles related to the free fulfillment of the ministry of bishops and to the related criminal procedural questions, from 2004 to 2011.
+He also taught canon law in the Seminary Redemptoris Mater of Berlin from 2002 to 2003 and was a member of the delegation of the Holy See to the Italian-Vatican Joint Commission, established to deepen the concordat profiles related to the free fulfilment of the ministry of bishops and the related criminal procedural questions, from 2004 to 2011.

+Diplomatic career

 On 8 January 2011, Pope Benedict XVI appointed him titular archbishop of Sutri and apostolic nuncio.
 He received his episcopal consecration on 5 February from Pope Benedict.
 At the time, he was the youngest Italian bishop and the youngest nuncio.

 On 23 March 2011, he was appointed apostolic nuncio to Indonesia.

 On 26 April 2017, Pope Francis appointed him apostolic nuncio in Nigeria.
 On 24 October 2017, he was also appointed permanent observer at the Economic Community of West African States (ECOWAS).

+On 8 August 2023, Pope Francis appointed him apostolic nuncio to Poland.